OGobidike/NYC-apt-price-predictions/README.md

 Neighborhood 🌆
 The project follows these steps:

-Problem Definition: What are we trying to predict?
+1. Problem Definition: What are we trying to predict?
-Data Exploration: Let's get to know our dataset!
+2. Data Exploration: Let's get to know our dataset!
-Feature Engineering: Cleaning up and creating useful features.
+3. Feature Engineering: Cleaning up and creating useful features.
-Model Design: Building the model and making predictions.
+4. Model Design: Building the model and making predictions.
-Model Evaluation: How well did our model perform?
+5. Model Evaluation: How well did our model perform?
-Insights & Interpretation: Understanding which features are most important.
+6. Insights & Interpretation: Understanding which features are most important.

+---

+💻 Getting Started
+Install the Essentials
+First, let's make sure you have the necessary libraries installed.
+Run the following in your terminal:
+!pip install ydata-profiling
+!pip install category_encoders